 Wallet & Transfer Guide

-This guide explains how to work with wallets and tokens on the network: how to get your wallet address, check your balance, send tokens, and track transactions.
+This guide explains how to work with wallets and coins on the network: how to get your wallet address, check your balance, send coins, and track transactions.
 Before you can perform any wallet operations, you need to access your account.
 Follow the instructions below based on your role in the network.

 Are you a Developer?